Whether you own a business or run a passion project, having a website is a must.

 Still not convinced?
 Here are the five most significant reasons why you should have a website.

-With 4.54 billion people accessing the internet, there’s a good chance that new users discover your site each day — particularly if you manage to climb the search rankings.
+With 4.54 billion people accessing the internet, there’s a good chance that new users discover your website each day — particularly if you manage to climb the search rankings.

 Not only does exposure expand your reachability, but it may also increase your brand awareness in the most cost-effective way